TraoreMorike/EEPROM-Keeloq-Memory/README.md

-# AT93C46D as a Keeloq memory Library
+# AT93C46D as a KEELOQ® memory Library

 The ATEEPROM library provides an interface to interact with the AT93C46D EEPROM chip using an Arduino.
-Custom functions has been implemented to easily manage Keeloq based keyfob such as the HCS301.
+Custom functions has been implemented to easily manage KEELOQ® based keyfob such as the HCS301.

 ## Features